zimscape/docs/docs/products/python.md

 - The Zimscape [CLI](../cli.md)
 - A text editor
 - Python 3.6 or later
-- The latest Django version
+- The latest Django version and Gunicorn
 - Git

 Also required is a general appreciation of Git commands.
 [Here's](https://git-scm.com/book/en/v2) a tutorial